Homeopathy is one of the most common complementary therapies used by people with cancer.

 Phone: 020 3456 7890

-This hospital runs a specialist cancer care clinic offering homeopathy on the NHS.
+The Glasgow NHS Centre for Integrative Care is part of Gartnavel General Hospital.
+The centre offers a range of complementary therapies including homeopathy.
 People with cancer usually get an appointment within weeks of referral.
 You can ask your GP or consultant to refer you.

 1053 Great Western Road